-\( \newcommand{\bm}[1]{\boldsymbol{#1}} \newcommand{\textm}[1]{\textsf{#1}} \def\T{{\mkern-2mu\raise-1mu\mathsf{T}}} \newcommand{\R}{\mathbb{R}} % real numbers \newcommand{\E}{{\rm I\kern-.2em E}} \newcommand{\w}{\bm{w}} % bold w \newcommand{\bmu}{\bm{\mu}} % bold mu \newcommand{\bSigma}{\bm{\Sigma}} % bold mu \newcommand{\bigO}{O} %\mathcal{O} \renewcommand{\d}[1]{\operatorname{d}\!{#1}} \)
+\( \newcommand{\bm}[1]{\boldsymbol{#1}} \newcommand{\textm}[1]{\textsf{#1}} \newcommand{\textnormal}[1]{\textsf{#1}} \def\T{{\mkern-2mu\raise-1mu\mathsf{T}}} \newcommand{\R}{\mathbb{R}} % real numbers \newcommand{\E}{{\rm I\kern-.2em E}} \newcommand{\w}{\bm{w}} % bold w \newcommand{\bmu}{\bm{\mu}} % bold mu \newcommand{\bSigma}{\bm{\Sigma}} % bold mu \newcommand{\bigO}{O} %\mathcal{O} \renewcommand{\d}[1]{\operatorname{d}\!{#1}} \)

-4.1 Temporal structure
+4.1 Temporal Structure

 From the exploratory analysis of financial data and stylized facts in Chapter 2, one can either assume the i.i.d. model, as pursued in detail in Chapter 3, or try to incorporate some temporal structure in the model, as this chapter attempts.

-The i.i.d. model can be motivated from Fama’s efficient-market hypothesis (Fama, 1970), which holds that one cannot forecast future prices since the price of a security already contains all the publicly available information.
-On the other hand, an equally popular line of thought in finance supports inefficient and irrational markets (Shiller, 1981) under the so-called behavioral finance (Shiller, 2003).14 Under this premise, the market is predictable to some degree and perhaps it may move in trends so that the study of past prices can be used to forecast future price direction.
+The i.i.d. model can be motivated by Fama’s efficient-market hypothesis (Fama, 1970), which holds that one cannot forecast future prices since the price of a security already contains all the publicly available information.
+On the other hand, an equally popular line of thought in finance supports inefficient and irrational markets (Shiller, 1981) under behavioral finance (Shiller, 2003).14 Under this premise, the market is predictable to some degree and perhaps it may move in trends so that the study of past prices can be used to forecast future price direction.

-Thus, rather than assuming the random walk model (Malkiel, 1973), we will focus on non-random walk models (Lo and Mackinlay, 2002).
+Thus, rather than assuming the random walk model (Malkiel, 1973), we will focus on nonrandom walk models (Lo and Mackinlay, 2002).
 Suppose we have \(N\) securities or tradable assets and let \(\bm{x}_t\in\R^N\) be the random returns of the assets at time \(t\).
-Instead of using the i.i.d. model for the returns \(\bm{x}_t = \bmu + \bm{\epsilon}_t\) as in (3.1), we will now transition to a more general model in which the returns, \(\bm{x}_t\), are modeled conditioned on the past observations, denoted by \(\mathcal{F}_{t-1} \triangleq \{\dots,\bm{x}_{t-2},\bm{x}_{t-1}\}\), and then write \[\begin{equation} \bm{x}_t = \bmu_t + \bm{\epsilon}_t, \tag{4.1} \end{equation}\] where \(\bmu_t\in\R^N\) is the conditional expected return \[\bmu_t = \E\left[\bm{x}_t \mid \mathcal{F}_{t-1}\right]\] and \(\bm{\epsilon}_t\in\R^N\) denotes the error in the model (also called innovation or residual) with zero mean and conditional covariance matrix \[\bSigma_t = \E\left[(\bm{x}_t - \bmu_t)(\bm{x}_t - \bmu_t)^\T \mid \mathcal{F}_{t-1}\right].\]
+Instead of using the i.i.d. model for the returns, \(\bm{x}_t = \bmu + \bm{\epsilon}_t\) as in (3.1), we will now transition to a more general model in which the returns, \(\bm{x}_t\), are modeled conditioned on the past observations, denoted by \(\mathcal{F}_{t-1} \triangleq \{\dots,\bm{x}_{t-2},\bm{x}_{t-1}\}\), and then write \[\begin{equation} \bm{x}_t = \bmu_t + \bm{\epsilon}_t, \tag{4.1} \end{equation}\] where \(\bmu_t\in\R^N\) is the conditional expected return \[\bmu_t = \E\left[\bm{x}_t \mid \mathcal{F}_{t-1}\right]\] and \(\bm{\epsilon}_t\in\R^N\) denotes the error in the model (also called innovation or residual) with zero mean and conditional covariance matrix \[\bSigma_t = \E\left[(\bm{x}_t - \bmu_t)(\bm{x}_t - \bmu_t)^\T \mid \mathcal{F}_{t-1}\right].\]

 The i.i.d. model in (3.1) from Chapter 3 can be obtained with the particular choice \(\bmu_t = \bmu\) and \(\bSigma_t = \bSigma\), which remain fixed over time.